VivekDubey18/AI-Powered-Image-Captioning-with-ViT-GPT2-Stable-Diffusion/README.md

 3. **Split dataset into Train & Test sets**
 4. **Generate AI images using Stable Diffusion**
 5. **Prepare dataset for training (AI & COCO)**

 ---

+## 📊 **Dataset Structure**

+The project uses a custom dataset divided into several directories for training and testing.
+The dataset is structured as follows:

+coco_images/ ├── train/ │ ├── [Images for Training] ├── test/ │ ├── [Images for Testing] ├── prompts/ │ ├── train/ │ │ ├── [Prompts for Training] │ ├── test/ │ │ ├── [Prompts for Testing] ├── csv_files/ │ ├── train_images.csv │ ├── test_images.csv │ ├── train_prompts.csv │ ├── test_prompts.csv

+---